kmng/Spring_test/README.md

 Future Plan
 -----------

-I will add Hibernate to the mixes.
+I have added Hibernate to the mixes.
+See hibernate_test Branch

 See whether I can add Mongodb and other stuff.